astriaai/astria-docs/docs/features/styles.md

 ## Usage

-Styles can be used in the GUI style dropdown or in the [API](/docs/api/prompt/create/#backend_version-optional) using the `style` attribute
+Styles can be used in the GUI style dropdown or in the [API](/docs/api/prompt/create/#backend_version-optional) using the `style` attribute.
+When using a style template, provide a short prompt text describing the main subject and scene, while leaving the generic style keywords to the template.